ComputationalIntelligenceGroup/rcor/README.md

 Metropolis-Hastings method for generating random correlation matrices.
 Lecture Notes in Computer Science (IDEAL 2018), vol 11314, pp. 117-124, 2018.

+Note that the time results described in the above paper may vary since we now use package `randcorr` for the polar method, now significantly improved.

 ## Contents

 - `time_experiment.R`: script that executes related state-of-the-art algorithms